BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Background

-In recent times, backdoor attacks on graph neural network have gained great attention.
-Because GNN is widely adopted in sensitive real world applications and its vulnerability to backdoor attack is a critical security concern.
+In recent times, backdoor attacks on graph neural network have gained great attention, due to the wide adoption of GNN in many sensitive real world applications and its vulnerability to backdoor attack is a critical security concern.
 Based on the type of task, backdoor attack can be categorized in 2 types, Backdoor on Node Classification \& Backdoor attack on Graph Classification.
-Early works on this include the subgraph replacement based attack done by Zhaohan Xi et al. \cite{xi2021graph} and Zaixi Zhang et al. \cite{zhang2021backdoor}.
+Early works on this include the subgraph replacement-based attack done by Zhaohan Xi et al. \cite{xi2021graph} and Zaixi Zhang et al. \cite{zhang2021backdoor}.
 These two works are the first to introduce the backdoor attack on Graph Neural Network.
 Zhaohan Xi et al. \cite{xi2021graph} used adaptive subgraph triggers leveraging both node features and topology, substituting small subgraphs within the main graph with the trigger subgraph to execute the attack on both node classification and graph classification.
 Triggers were replaced with the subgraph inside the original graph that is the most similar to the trigger subgraph.
 On the other hand, Zaixi Zhang et al. \cite{zhang2021backdoor} relied solely on the topological structure of the subgraph trigger, replacing selected nodes with the trigger subgraph to implement the attack on graph classification task.